Carol Gilligan: Women, Girls and Psychotherapy: Reframing Resistance

-Making Connections: The Rational World of Adolescent Girls at Emma Willard School
+Making Connections: The Relational Worlds of Adolescent Girls at Emma Willard School

-Gilligan, Nona P. Lyons, and Trudy J. Hanmer wrote Making Connections: The Rational World at Emma Willard School.
+Gilligan, Nona P. Lyons, and Trudy J. Hanmer wrote Making Connections: The Relational Worlds at Emma Willard School.
 Lyons is a director of the Teacher Education Program at Brown University.
 Hanmer is the associate principal at Emma Willard School.
 The three women put together their different expertise to write about how adolescence is a critical time in girls lives — a time when "girls are in danger of losing their voices and thus losing connection with others".
 Girls connections with others links to the psychology of women and the nature of relationships.
 This book discusses girls connections and relationships, while simultaneously examining women's silences.

 This book includes the voices of girls in adolescence to further examine their ideas of self, relationship, and morality, which are all crucial to the psychology of human development.
 Each story helps illuminate the questions that arose during the research.